Gelephu Mindfulness City: Planning and design

 The project's plan, developed by Danish architects Bjarke Ingels Group, sustainability consultants Arup and Cistri, and MQDC, will feature eleven mandala-inspired neighbourhoods connected by green corridors and inhabitable bridges.
-Designed to be low-rise and eco-friendly, the urban fabric will prioritize walkability, cycling, and integration with the Himalayan foothills and tropical plains.
+Designed to be low-rise and eco-friendly, the urban fabric will prioritise walkability, cycling, and integration with the Himalayan foothills and tropical plains.

 The project will focus on eight core industries and sectors: spirituality, health and wellness, education, green energy and technology, finance and digital assets, agri-tech and forestry, aviation and logistics, and tourism.

-In January 2025, GMC announced incorporation of cryptocurrencies like Bitcoin and Ethereum into its strategic reserves, marking a pioneering move in global finance.
+In January 2025, GMC announced incorporation of cryptocurrencies like Bitcoin and Ether into its strategic reserves, marking a pioneering move in global finance.

-The king has led a volunteer program, hand-clearing the site of the new international airport.
-This effort reflects Bhutan's tradition of "zhabtog", or community labour.
-The program brought together 7,050 people, which included members of parliament as well as community groups from across the country.
+The king has led a volunteer programme, hand-clearing the site of the new international airport.
+This effort reflects Bhutan's tradition of zhabtog, or community labour.
+The programme brought together 7,050 people, which included members of parliament as well as community groups from across the country.
 They worked together to develop public spaces and parks for Gelephu Mindfulness City, cleaning areas, installing benches, water points, and toilets.

-In October 2025, at the start of the third wave of volunteer service, which brought together more than 5,600 people, the king established the "pelsung", a new program aimed at youth.
+In October 2025, at the start of the third wave of volunteer service, which brought together more than 5,600 people, the king established the pelsung, a new programme aimed at youth.
 "Everything we are doing today is for our youth—so that they will be better versions of us, better prepared, smarter, and more hard-working.
 It falls on us to build that future, and on them to protect it and take it to greater heights", he said.
 "We begin with 400–500 pelsungs but expect to have thousands in the coming years".

 Features

 Sustainability

 GMC is touted as a global model for regenerative development, with mandates for zero-waste systems, biodiversity corridors, and carbon-negative buildings.
-All electricity will derive from renewables, and transportation will favor electric and non-motorized options.
+All electricity will derive from renewables, and transportation will favour electric and non-motorised options.